mr-ansar/layer-cake/doc/source/index.rst

 Author
 ******

-The **layer-cake** library was developed by Scott Woods (scott.18.ansar@gmail.com).
+The **layer-cake** library was developed by Scott Woods (scott.suzuki@gmail.com).
 The library has evolved under the influence of several large projects over many years.
 It recently moved from C++ to Python and even more recently, changed name from **ansar-connect** to **layer-cake**.
-This is a reflection of significant differences, mostly around the integration with Python type hints.
+This is a reflection of significant differences, mostly around the modeling of threads and processes, and the integration with Python type hints.

 License
 *******